-Use a screw driver to unfasten the screw and nut from the motherboard.
-Locate the proper mounting hole for the M.2 SSD to be installed and then screw the nut first.
+Use a screw driver to unfasten the screw and hexagon standoff from the motherboard.
+Locate the proper mounting hole for the M.2 SSD to be installed and then screw the hexagon standoff first.

-Step 2:
+Step 2

 Slide the M.2 SSD into the connector at an angle.